SankalpGupta2001/users_management/README.md

 Brief Description of assignment

-In this assignment i have covered all points , update user , Add new user , Delete user , Details of user
+1) In this assignment i have covered all points , update user , Add new user , Delete user , Details of user .
+2) I have maked confirmation functionality for deletion of user
+3) I have maked Network checkup (Internet or wifi is opened or not)
+4) And all other functionality